 There are a couple of options.
 We strongly encourage all students to participate in early voting.
 If you live on-campus, early voting locations will be available.
 If you would prefer, you can also vote by mail and avoid the lines in their entirety.

-You can choose to stay registered to vote in your home state and request an absentee ballot online.
+You can choose to stay registered to vote in your home state and request a mail-in ballot online.
 Just remember that each state has deadlines for when you need to request an absentee ballot by.
 Additionally, you need to make sure your ballot is postmarked by election day to be counted.

 If you choose to register in IL, you could do so in advance online by using your Social Security Number on the voter registration system.
 On election day if you choose to register to vote in the IL primary, you would need two forms of ID and one must have your current address.
 This could be a bill sent to your apartment or a screenshot of your ISU portal that displays your on-campus address.